 - Old Glory Flag Etiquette

-A True Patriot and Leader: Over 50 Years Later…
+A True Patriot and Leader: 54 Years Later…

 Take the time, only 30 minutes out of your life, to watch this speech by Ronald Reagan in 1964.
 The parallels are stunning!
 This speech could apply to today — just change the names.
 The more things change; the more the stay the same…